if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * `GameObject` - The game object of what is currently being grabbed by this controller.

-The GetGrabbedObject method returns the current object being grabbed by the controller.
+The GetGrabbedObject method returns the current Interactable Object being grabbed by the this Interact Grab.

 ### Example